If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Disabling or limiting lifecycle scripts

 A common feature of dependency managers is their ability to run scripts through the lifecycle of the package install process e.g. pre/post install.
-These are also an extremely common vector for malware authors as they tend to be overlooked by security tooling.
-To highlight the use of these scripts I’ve done a bit of research and pulled together this table (please note this is using available data, I will provide a detailed research dataset in a public document)
+These are also an extremely common attack path for malware authors as they tend to be overlooked by security tooling.
+Sources for numbers below will be provided in a research doc.

 Javascript